shikijs/shiki/README.md

 - Highlighter does not maintain an internal default theme context. `theme` option is required for `codeToHtml` and `codeToThemedTokens`.
 - `.ansiToHtml` is merged into `.codeToHtml` as a special language `ansi`.
 Use `.codeToHtml(code, { lang: 'ansi' })` instead.
 - `codeToHtml` uses [`hast`](https://github.com/syntax-tree/hast) internally.
 The generated HTML will be a bit different but should behavior the same.
-- `lineOptions` is dropped in favor of the fully customizable `hastTransform` option.
+- `lineOptions` is dropped in favor of the fully customizable `transforms` option.
 - CJS and IIFE builds are dropped.
 See [CJS Usage](#cjs-usage) and [CDN Usage](#cdn-usage) for more details.
 - `LanguageRegistration`'s `grammar` field is flattened to `LanguageRegistration` itself (refer to the types for more details).